 Agromet advisories and last mile climate services: The information shared from the IBF output will be used by the Agromet specialists (currently, one under LMS, one in MoA) to produce detailed agromet advisories that include recommended agricultural practices to be undertaken by farmers, supported by extension officers under Component 3 activities, such as irrigation amounts and frequencies, shelter from cold spells, erosion risks that might affect crops, cropping cycles and planting/harvesting dates, crop husbandry, and so on.
 Capacity building will be required for the agrometeorologists and tools developed to enhance this important activity, with resources for field monitoring to ensure effectiveness.
-While these agromet advisories will initially be developed by the national-level Agromet specialists and shared on the national geospatial platform for uptake by the Field Extensionists on their field tablets, a participatory process will be initiated for co-development of LMCS (Activity 1.2.3.c) that will broaden capabilities at the district-level for developing and/or fine-tuning agromet advisories, based on the IBF outputs, and that will ensure a feedback loop for field monitoring and learning from community experiences on the ground.
+While these agromet advisories will initially be developed by the national-level Agromet specialists and shared on the national geospatial platform for uptake by the Field Extensionists on their field tablets, a participatory process will be initiated for co-development of LMCS (Activity 1.2.3.c) that will ensure afedback loop for field monitoring and learning from community experiences on the BF outputs, and that will ensure a feedback loop for field monitoring and learning from community experiences on the ground.
 The LMCS will be used by farmers under Component 3 activities to adapt their farming activities to reduce the impact of climate risks and to fine-tune their livelihood strategies for longer-term adaptation.
 The project will also promote the integration of the CC/FS/GEN/NUT nexus into LMCS, as far as is possible.
-This will be done inter alia by ensuring input from Nutrition and Gender specialists for othe LMCS process.
+This will be done inter alia by ensuring input from Nutrition and Gender specialists from the GoL and WFP into the LMCS process.